How to validate your startup idea before you spend $50K on dev

 If your product is a SaaS dashboard: Build it in Airtable, Google Sheets, or Retool.
 Give 10 users access.
 See if they come back.

-Bubble, Softr, Airtable, Zapier, Make (formerly Integromat), and Retool can get you surprisingly far.
-I have seen founders run $10K/month businesses on no-code stacks before they came to me to build the real thing.
-That is what confidence looks like before you invest in custom web application development.
+Bubble, Softr, Airtable, Zapier, Make, and Retool can carry a surprising amount of weight here.
+I have seen founders run real, paying businesses on no-code stacks before they came to me to build the real version.
+That is what confidence looks like before a custom web application gets commissioned.

 Signals that tell you to build

-After running through these four stages, you should have enough evidence to make a decision.
+After running through the four stages, the evidence should be enough to make a decision.
 Here is how I read the signals:

 Green light (build it)